precice/precice.github.io/pages/community/community-support-precice.md

 ### 1. Research project partner

 Include preCICE as a project partner in your research project proposal or team up with the preCICE developers to write a proposal.
 This is the best option when you want to benefit from the research and scientific expertise of the preCICE team, and increase the chances that your project is funded.
-The developers of preCICE are experts in state-of-the-art numerical methods, high-performance computing, and software engineering for multi-X coupled problems.
+The developers of preCICE are experts in numerical methods, high-performance computing, and software engineering for multi-X coupled problems.
 Reviewers appreciate the highly recognized expertise of preCICE, demonstrated by our fast growing [number of citations](https://scholar.google.com/scholar?hl=en&cites=5053469347483527186), and [vibrant community](community-projects.html).

 Directly [contact Jun.
 Prof. Benjamin Uekermann](https://www.ipvs.uni-stuttgart.de/departments/us3/) to discuss a collaboration.